-And while we may have all been swooning over her halterneck Stella Mccartney gown, jewellery lovers couldn’t help but notice the new Duchess of Sussex was wearing the Asprey emerald-cut aquamarine ring, once owned by Princess Diana.
+And while we may have all been swooning over her halterneck Stella Mccartney gown, diamond lovers couldn’t help but notice the new Duchess of Sussex was wearing the Asprey emerald-cut aquamarine ring, once owned by Princess Diana.

 “I would have sold more aquamarines in the last few months than I would have otherwise,” Matthew said.

 “It is both an engagement and a dress ring trend so people are looking to that as an option.”